eslint/rewrite/packages/config-helpers/README.md

 ### `includeIgnoreFile()`

-The `includeIgnoreFile()` function reads an ignore file (such as a `.gitignore`) and returns a config object with the patterns converted to a global ignores object.
+The `includeIgnoreFile()` function reads a file with gitignore-style patterns (such as a `.gitignore`) and returns a config object with the patterns converted to a global ignores object.
 Pass the absolute path to the ignore file as the first argument:

 ```js
 // eslint.config.js